|Wechsler Scores and the PAS

 Determining Normal Level and Formula

 The book "Personality and Ability" has a method of computing the Normal Level along with the PAS formula.
 A modifed method was developed shortly after the book was published.
-It can be viewed Here.
+It is described in the formula calculator in the members area.